RoboGrinder-at-Virginia-Tech/autoaim-unet-basic/README.md

+# Known Issue
+When running a training loop with a model size of "small" and a "batch-size" of 4 or larger, their is an explicit cuDNN error that is caused.
+This raises the "illegal CUDA operation" flag.
+I am further investigating a fix for this issue as it may be graphics memory dependent.

 # Armor U-Net (autoaim-unet-basic)

 Small U-Net segmentation training using PyTorch Lightning.
 This repository provides a compact training pipeline for armor-plate segmentation.
 The core code is intentionally lightweight and does not depend on Ray or other heavy HPO frameworks.